alexklibisz/elastiknn/docs/pages/api.md

 **Caveats**

-This does not yet support passing indexed vectors.
+This does not support passing indexed vectors.

 Elasticsearch has a configurable limit for the number of docs that are matched and passed to the `rescore` query.
 The default is 10,000.